Gentex (GNTX)

 Neil Boehm, Chief Operations Officer and Chief Technology Officer

-Neil Boehm joined Gentex in 2001 as a program manager and held increasing responsibilities in product development and engineering, including Vice President of Engineering.
-He was promoted to Chief Technology Officer in 2018 and has been instrumental in developing the company's product and technology portfolio.
-In January 2025, he was promoted to Chief Operations Officer while retaining his CTO responsibilities.
-Before joining Gentex, Mr. Boehm worked as an engineering manager for Johnson Controls, Inc., where he gained extensive international customer experience, including an expatriate assignment in Japan.
-He holds a Bachelor of Science degree in Electrical Engineering from Michigan Technological University.
+Neil Boehm joined Gentex in 2001 as a program manager.
+He has served in various roles with increasing responsibilities in product development and engineering, including Vice President of Engineering.
+In 2018, he was promoted to Chief Technology Officer and then to Chief Operations Officer in 2025, where he also continues to operate as CTO.
+Before joining Gentex, Boehm worked for Johnson Controls, Inc. as an engineering manager, where he gained extensive experience with international customers, including an expatriate assignment in Japan.

 Matt Chiodo, Chief Sales Officer and Senior Vice President of Sales